 Emily Esme Farrugia, of Maltese Australian heritage, heads the vanguard of rising stars in Middle Eastern dancing in Australia.

-By the age of 20, Emily's accomplishments in the art have been truly staggering, receiving not only national recognition for her dedication to ongoing learning, but also multiple international awards for her captivating performances.
+By the age of 20, Emily's accomplishments in the art have been truly staggering, receiving not only national recognition for her dedication to ongoing learning, but also multiple international awards for her captivating performances in Egypt.
+She performs regularly around the Brisbane area as well as interstate and internationally.

 Travelling annually to Egypt, Emily has already undertaken prolonged studies in Egypt with master teachers of modern classic oriental dance, Randa Kamel and Aziza, the current principal dancer of Egypt's Folklore Reda Troupe, Doaa Salaam, and the late Nagwa Sultan, of Egypt's beloved Goldern Era.